tobixen/achievo-register/README.md

 Wanted
 ======

-1) Utility to throw in registrations (work done, billable hours) into achievo via the command line (to avoid spending time browsing through menues)
+1) Utility to throw in registrations (like work done and billable hours) into achievo via the command line (to avoid spending time browsing through menues)

 2) Integrations between achievo and other tools (i.e. RT) to avoid manually copying data from one tool to another.

 3) New ways to keep track of how much time I've spent on different projects.

+This simple-ugly bash script solves #1 above.
+I will eventually make another simple-ugly wrapper bash script to solve #3 above.
+This script doesn't really solve #2 above - though, I'm planning to introduce some wrapper scripts to help me with this as well.

 Design ideas
 ============